opendistro-for-elasticsearch/deprecated-security-ssl/README.md

 Search Guard SSL configuration is done in elasticsearch.yml.
 Please refer to [searchguard-ssl-config-template.yml](searchguard-ssl-config-template.yml) to see the configuration options and their defaults.

+Note:

+* ``security.manager.enabled`` - Must currently be set to ``false``.
+This will likely change with Elasticsearch 2.2, see [PR 14108](https://github.com/elastic/elasticsearch/pull/14108)

-Check your configuration by visiting [https://localhost:9200/_searchguard/sslinfo?pretty](https://localhost:9200/_searchguard/sslinfo?pretty) if you have enabled HTTPS.
+Check your configuration by visiting [https://localhost:9200/_searchguard/sslinfo?pretty](https://localhost:9200/_searchguard/sslinfo?pretty) if you have enabled HTTPS or [http://localhost:9200/_searchguard/sslinfo?pretty](http://localhost:9200/_searchguard/sslinfo?pretty) if HTTPS is not enabled.

 ###Logging
 Configured in elasticsearch's logging.yml.
 Nothing special.
 To enable debug just add